Bachelor of Science in Nursing

 Students who graduate with a Bachelor of Science in Nursing are qualified to sit for the National Council Licensure Exam (NCLEX).
 Graduates are prepared for various roles within a multitude of nursing specialties as well as graduate-level nursing education.

-Related Program Pathways
+Related Program Pathway

 The BSN - Accelerated option is for students who have completed a bachelor's degree prior to admittance.